Starcounter/Docs/guides/transactions/short-running-transactions/README.md

 ## `Db.TransactAsync`

 `Db.TransactAsync` is the asynchronous counterpart of `Db.Transact`.
-It allows developers to have more complicated application designs and higher throughput.
-It returns a `Task` that is marked as completed when flushing the transaction log for this transaction.
+It gives the developer more control to balance throughput and latency.
+The function returns a `Task` that is marked as completed when flushing the transaction log for the transaction.
 Thus, the database operation itself is synchronous while flushing to the transaction log is asynchronous.

 `Db.Transact` and `Db.TransactAsync` are syntactically identical: